-When you stop treatment with this medicine, you
+When you stop treatment with this medicine, you may e

 xperience unwanted side effects such as headache, feeling dizzy, sick, irritable, agitated, lethargic or anxious, sweating, pins and needles or electric shock feelings, changing moods or emotions, or disturbed sleep if sertraline is stopped, particularly if stopped suddenly.

 Things to be careful of

 Be careful driving or operating machinery until you know how this medicine affects you.
 This medicine may cause dizziness, drowsiness or impaired concentration in some people.
 If you have any of these symptoms, do not drive, operate machinery, or do anything else that could be dangerous.

 Be careful when drinking alcohol while you are taking sertraline.
 If you drink alcohol, dizziness, drowsiness or impaired concentration may be worse.

 Although drinking moderate amounts of alcohol is unlikely to affect your response to this medicine, your doctor may suggest avoiding alcohol while you are being treated with this medicine.

 You should wait at least 14 days after stopping sertraline before starting any other medicines for depression or MAOIs.